 Practicing a replicable feedback process that supports teacher growth

 Using a Case Study: Teacher Instructional Practice Goals/Area of Focus

 Participating in a Design Challenge: Your School Context

 Using a Case Study: Engaging in Targeted Feedback Cycles

 Considering Your School Context: Planning Questions and Scheduling

 Facilitated by faculty from the UW Center for Educational Leadership:

 Use the form below to inquire about bringing the institute to your organization.

-Facilitated by faculty from the San Diego County Office of Education:March 7-8, 2019 in San Diego, California - Learn more and register
+Facilitated by faculty from the San Diego County Office of Education:No California sessions currently scheduled - Learn more

 Customized dates available for California County Offices of Education and individual California school districts.
 Contact Christina Fekas-Gorman at Cfgorman@sdcoe.net.